deltafront/CompanyB_Modules/HttpCookieEnabled/README.md

 ## Usage

 1. First, you will need to make sure that there exists at least one text file that contains values for the cookie(s) that are required to be set.
-This text file has to have the following header:
+This text file has to have the following header (See section [Cookie Definition file] below for more information on each of the fields):
 ```
 #name,value,domain,maxAge,path,secure,version,comment,httpOnly
 ```
-See section [Cookie Definition file] below for more information

 2. Get the list of Default Cookies from the reader:
 ```java
 List<DefaultCookie> defaultCookies = CookieReader.readCookiesFromFile(filename);